anmoldobariya/ai-db-studio/README.md

 ---

 <div align="center">
-  <strong>Built with ❤️ for developers and database administrators</strong>
+  <strong>Built with ❤️ for developers who care about their data — and their own AI</strong>
 </div>